Tampa Offers Plenty for Families, Foodies and Folks Who Love Sand and Sun

 Don’t Underestimate Tampa as a Great Vacation Destination

 Remember Rodney Dangerfield, the bug-eyed, big-screen comic who complained, “I don’t get no respect”?
-He could’ve been the mascot for Tampa, Florida.
+He could’ve been the mascot for Tampa, FL.
 The city hasn’t exactly gotten great press in recent years.

 During the 2008 real estate crisis, it was one of the hardest hit metropolitan areas in the country, and entire subdivisions became literally ghost towns.
 But even after the subsequent economic revival, Tampa made the 2016 edition of Travel + Leisure’s America’s Least Attractive Cities List.